-The NHS is for residents of the UK only, regardless of holding a British passport, having an NHS number, paid taxes / NI in the past or having a doctor.
+The NHS is for residents of the UK only, regardless of holding a British Passport, Owning a property in the UK, or having a NHS number, paid or paying taxes/NI or by having a UK GP.

-It is a legal obligation to recover charges for NHS treatment if you do not meet an exemption.
-It is your responsibility to prove that you are entitled to free NHS treatment, without sufficient evidence you will be liable for any treatment received.
+Under the Government Regulations it is a legal obligation to recover charges for NHS treatment if you do not meet an exemption.
+It is the patients responsibility to prove that they are entitled to NHS treatment without charge.
+Without sufficient evidence you will be liable for any treatment received.

 Visitors from the EEA